 Journal Pendidikan dan Kebudayaan is a journal aims to be a leading peer-reviewed platform and an authoritative source of information.
-We publish original research papers, review articles and case studies focused on mechatronics, electrical power, and vehicular technology as well as related topics that has neither been published elsewhere in any language, nor is it under review for publication anywhere.
+We publish original research papers, review articles and case studies focused on education and culture as well as related topics that has neither been published elsewhere in any language, nor is it under review for publication anywhere.
 This following statement clarifies ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor, the reviewer, and the publisher (Badan Litbang Kementerian Pendidikan dan Kebudayaan).
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Duties of Authors

 - Reporting Standards: Authors should present an accurate account of the original research performed as well as an objective discussion of its significance.
 Researchers should present their results honestly and without fabrication, falsification or inappropriate data manipulation.
 A manuscript should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 Manuscripts should follow the submission guidelines of the journal.

 - Originality and Plagiarism: Authors must ensure that they have written entirely original work.
 The manuscript should not be submitted concurrently to more than one publication unless the editors have agreed to co-publication.
 Relevant previous work and publications, both by other researchers and the authors’ own, should be properly acknowledged and referenced.
 The primary literature should be cited where possible.
 Original wording taken directly from publications by other researchers should appear in quotation marks with the appropriate citations.